It is commonly believed that fun and games are incompatible with professionalism in business. It's no different in the automotive industry.

 Brian: I first came into contact with serious games in the late 1970s when GEC (General Electric Company), then the largest company in the UK, used serious games in management development.
 I saw the impact it had on employee satisfaction and engagement.

-We have developed a wide range of serious games that focus on business acumen, change management, leadership and team skills, ESG awareness, talent management and inclusive management.
+We have developed a wide range of serious games that address business acumen, change management, leadership and team skills, ESG awareness, talent management and inclusive management.

-An example: business game in the car trade.
+An example: a simulation game in the car trade.

 I took part in one of your simulations, "Dealership Profitability", a simulation of the business model of a car dealership on a game board.
 What makes this game so realistic?